melsman/mlkit/doc/arm64-runtime.md

 MLKit also compiled and ran `test_dev/int_first.sml` against the new runtime with `-no_gc` and with `-gc -prof`.
 The checkout was left configured for X64.
 Argobots and Linux execution were not tested in this environment.

+## ARM GC and profiling integration

+`Arm64GC.c` owns a single-threaded registry of image frame indexes, static-data ranges, and global root cells. `GC.c` selects the ARM snapshot/frame walker under `DARWIN_NATIVE`; the X64 walker is unchanged.
+Descriptors store 32-bit bitmap words in 64-bit slots and identify the saved LR slot explicitly.
+Unknown return PCs abort with a metadata diagnostic instead of scanning code.

+Generated allocation selects the matching region kind and profiling helpers.
+Finite profiling descriptors and allocation-point metadata follow the existing runtime layout.
+Function-entry profiling receives the original ML SP, updates stack/memory statistics, and invokes `profileTick` when requested.
+Exception unwinding also removes finite profiling descriptors.

+All supported MLKit GC/profiling combinations are exercised by the native suite.
+ReML retains its existing no-GC restriction.
+Parallel registration and collection remain milestone 6 work.
+See [arm64-compiler.md](arm64-compiler.md) for foreign-call GC deferral and current language limits.